Simoerk/BachelorProjectCode/README.md

 Folders:
-data - all data used by the applications and utilities
+data - all data used by the applications and utilities.
+To get muniData run utils.dataExtractor
 DifferentialApplication: The different DifferenetialApplications
 experiments: experiments on differing aspects of the implementation
 Mechanisms: implementations of differentially private mechanisms Queris - simple query modules results - folder tha tresults of running anything ends in, apart from dataExtractor, as this saves to data. utils - helping modules and different utilities.